- Interned at: Latin American Working Group

 Have your career or life goals changed as a result of your internship?
 If so, how?

-Prior to my experience in D.C., I toyed with the idea of looking for experience in congressional affairs and politics.
+Prior to my experience in D.C., I toyed with the idea of looking for work in congressional affairs and politics.
 After my internship with LAWG, I am convinced that there is opportunity for my pursuits in public office.
-I gained confidence to pursue my passions for work that is involved with human rights and migrant rights.
+I gained the confidence to pursue my passions for work that involves human rights and migrant rights.
 I am now seeking opportunities in these fields as my next career step.

 Share an exciting memory from your internship – something unexpected, an accomplishment, someone you met.

 I unexpectedly showed up on C-SPAN during my visit to a congressional hearing.
 I was on the front page for a day, and I have a screenshot of my face behind the testimony witness.
 Additionally, as part of my internship, I received opportunity to attend a panel with Representatives Ilhan Omar, Rashida Tlaib, Mark Pocan and Pramila Jayapal.

 Did your internship lead to any opportunities?

 I was extremely fortunate to be invited to attend a panel hosted by the Cuban Embassy as part of my internship.
 There, I met with the Cuban ambassador to the United States and heard a dozen experts in the field of neuroscience talk about the science behind the supposed sonic attacks to American diplomats.
 I also had the opportunity to visit an exclusive open bar in the embassy known as the Hemingway Bar which featured Ernest Hemingways signature above the table.